-It’s OK to talk to your child or an adult about suicide.
-You are not giving them ideas.
-In fact, you are giving them permission to open up and talk about the risks of suicide.
-It’s important to ask the question, to talk.
+It’s okay to talk about suicide.
+Talk about it with your children or with adult friends.
+You’re not giving them ideas, you’re giving them permission to open up and talk about the risks of suicide.
+It’s vital to ask questions, to talk.

 At Stormont Vail Health, we are committed to reducing the stigma of suicide and mental illness and raising awareness about the resources and information available.
 Our Behavioral Health team provides inpatient and outpatient treatments integrated with many of our other patient areas.
 We are here to take care of your physical and mental health.